On May 9, 1671, Anglo-Irish officer and desperado Colonel Thomas Blood attempted to steal the Crown Jewels of England from the Tower of London.

 And let’s rejoice his time was come to die.

+Blood may have been, in part, the inspiration for a character in Rafael Sabatini’s novel Captain Blood, which in turn resulted in several film adaptations, most famously the 1935 version starring Errol Flynn and Olivia de Havilland.
 At yovisto academic video search, you may be interested in a video documentary on the attempted theft of the Crown Jewels by Thomas Blood.

 References and Further Reading: